Cannabidiol, also known as CBD, in recent years has made headlines due to the rigorous medical and scientific research being done.

 These disorders are normally treated with pharmaceutical drugs, but those drugs have some side effects that can affect one's life.
 Those side effects include drowsiness, insomnia, headaches, etc.

-Some people use CBD oil as a more natural approach to treat anxiety and depression.
+What does CBD feel like?
+Well some people use CBD oil as a more natural approach to treat anxiety and depression.
 A study by Neurotherapeutics found that CBD can help to reduce anxiety in people with certain related disorders.

 The anxiety-related behaviors in the study include: